-David Brin’s idea of “Disputation Arenas” and William MacAskill’s “Anti-Debates” can map over to the two types of debates, with Bryan Caplan’s “Ideological Turing Test” as another potential modality that falls somewhere in-between both types.
-Peter, the co-author of this white paper, has been experimenting with both of these debate modalities in Toronto inside his Intellectual Explorers Club.
+David Brin’s idea of “Disputation Arenas” and William MacAskill’s “Anti-Debates” can map over to the two types of debates, with Bryan Caplan’s “Ideological Turing Test” as another potential modality that falls somewhere between both types.
+Peter, the co-author of this white paper, has been experimenting with both of these debate modalities inside his Intellectual Explorers Club.
 He welcomes suggestions and participants.

-Disrupting and Emancipating Philosophy.
 Due to technological innovation, industries are being disrupted the world-over, from the sharing economy to AI developments.
 We suggest that it is time for philosophy to endure similar disruptions.
-In Disabling Professions, Ivan IIIich argues that professionalization can have a damaging effect on society, as expert culture induces knowledge-distance, blindness, and reliance on experts by non-experts.
+In Disabling Professions, Ivan Illich argues that professionalization can have a damaging effect on society, as expert culture induces knowledge-distance, blindness, and reliance on experts by non-experts.
 While Illich’s focus was the medical establishment, this also applies to philosophy, which has been inaccessible to most non-professionals for decades.
 This has in turn led to a sense of philosophy’s irrelevance amongst non-academics.

 Our hope is that with these and other disruptions to the philosophical status quo, people will gain the tools to think critically and avoid being drawn into convenient and prepackaged worldviews.
 Philosophy could be a guard against the pressure to join an existing memetic tribe.
 R.J.
 Hollingdale’s aphorism may come to fruition: “If we thought more for ourselves we would have very many more bad books and very many more good ones.”

 Memetic mediators could be called in for memetic battles where both participants prefer peace to continued civil decay, but cannot come to an accord without facilitation.
 These mediators would require a multitude of tools at their disposal.
-They would need to be fluent in multiple tribal paradigms, and would need to give the impression of fairness.
+They would need to be fluent in multiple tribal paradigms and give the impression of fairness.
 And because each tribe has their own method and claims to truth, Memetic Mediators would have to be skilled at finding any common ground and building from it.

 As we do not have an existing example to point to, we can only speculate that the role will emerge out of necessity in the coming war.
 They could even emerge as consultants for social media companies.